-If the stuckat timer is set to one second then the touch of a finger will last only for one second and considered released, even if the finger remains on the button for a longer time.
+If the stuckat timer is set to one second then the touch of a finger will last only for one second and then a compensation will be performed and button hence considered released, even if the finger remains on the button for a longer time.
 After the actual finger release the button can be touched again and will be reported as usual.